 Whilst this may seem like somewhat of a weird entry to this list, The Hunger Games does have some cracking scenery.
 The Hunger Games explores the dichotomy of urbanisation, going from a coal-mining village to the Capitol.
 This is then offset by the rural arena in which the tributes find themselves.
 The arena is a fictionalised terrain however it still holds some beauty, and whilst it’s probably not the intention, this film makes me want to go and run around the forest with a bow and arrow just like Katniss!

 An animated movie this time, Up focuses on the unlikely story of a man floating his house to paradise.
 This paradise features a beautiful waterfall, a jungle and stunning animals.
-The added aesthetic of the hundreds of balloons against the brilliant blue sky makes this a film that will inspire the adventurous side of anyone!
+The added aesthetic of the hundreds of balloons against the brilliant blue sky makes this a film that will inspire the adventurous side of anyone but especially if you are visiting Disneyland Paris soon!

 The Holiday does feature on our Best Holiday Movies list but I feel it still deserves a spot on this list too.
 Featuring a home swapping system long before Airbnb was a thing, it shows the power of helping others and living a new, better life when you have the freedom to be yourself without the constraints or pressures of your own life.
 Split between California and Surrey, both beautiful places to visit in their own right, this movie gives you a taste of the different styles of adventure out there and hopefully inspires you to find your favourite place to be too.